Henrietta Howard, Countess of Suffolk, Mistress of King George II of Great Britain

 The Prince of Wales, c1716. source: Wikipedia

 Over the next several years, Henrietta and George’s relationship continued to strengthen.
-Her husband, however, was not pleased with the situation.
-He found that his wife was benefiting greatly from the generosity of the Prince of Wales, while he was not seeing any of the same things.
+However, Henrietta’s husband was not pleased with the situation.
+His wife was benefiting greatly from the Prince of Wales’ generosity but he was not.
 Threatening to cause a scandal, he was quickly compensated in exchange for looking the other way.
 The Prince of Wales arranged for Charles to be given a large annual pension, an appointment as Deputy Lieutenant of Essex, and a high-ranking commission in the Coldstream Guards.
 The couple maintained their marriage publicly, but for the most part, lived separate lives.
 They would later officially separate in 1727.

-That same year, in 1723, the Prince of Wales also gave Henrietta a very large gift of about 11,500 in stocks, along with jewelry, furniture, and other furnishings.
+In 1723, the Prince of Wales gave Henrietta a very large gift of about 11,500 pounds worth of stocks, jewelry, furniture, and other furnishings.
 Careful to be sure that this would benefit Henrietta alone, George made sure that it was stipulated that Henrietta’s husband would have no claim to any of this gift.
-The following year, through a trustee, Henrietta purchased a large tract of over 25 acres of land along the River Thames in Twickenham.
-There she had a villa built over the next several years – Marble Hill House.
-There, Henrietta hosted some of the most influential artists, intellectuals, and politicians of the day, establishing a court that could be said to rival that of Kensington Palace.
+The following year, through a trustee, Henrietta purchased over 25 acres of land along the River Thames in Twickenham on which she built Marble Hill House.
+There, Henrietta hosted some of the most influential artists, intellectuals, and politicians of the day, establishing a court that rivaled that of Kensington Palace.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.